Zamano

-Zamano plc was an Internet and mobile technology company based in Dublin.
+Zamano plc was an Irish mobile technology company based in Dublin.
 The company decided in February 2017 to bring their premium rate SMS business lines to a close by the end of 2017.
 In November 2018, Zamano plc issued a press release stating that it was entering voluntary liquidation.
 A liquidator was appointed in early 2019.

 History

-The company was founded in 2000.
+Zamano was founded in 2000.
 During 2002, Zamano reportedly partnered with RTÉ Interactive to launch several mobile and SMS-based games.
 Later in 2002, Zamano acquired Avoca's interactive SMS business.
 This provided the company with 10 premium rate SMS short codes covering four UK mobile networks.

-In 2007, Zamano completed the acquisitions of Red Circle Technologies and Eirborne.
-The company's IPO, in early 2007, coincided with these of acquisitions.
+In 2007, Zamano acquired Red Circle Technologies and Eirborne.
+In the same year, it was listed on the Irish Stock Exchange.

 In 2011, Zamano announced an investment in a new entity called Newsworthie.
 However, investment in Newsworthie was ended in October 2011 with outgoing CEO John O'Shea announcing that "As our investment capacity is limited, we intend focusing it entirely on opportunities related to our mobile expertise, and have suspended further investment in Newsworthie."
 O'Shea departed the company as CEO in November 2011 and was replaced by interim-CEO Pat Landy in a temporary role.